n0ts/cakeinfo/README.md

 ### View ###

-Copy to cakeinfo.ctp to your View path.
+Copy to cakeinfo.ctp to your view.